valgur/hatanaka/README.md

 ### Building from source

-When installing from the git repository, the RNXCMP tools are built in the process.
+Another option is to install from the git source code repo, in which case the RNXCMP tools will be built in the process.
 This assumes a C compiler is available and is usually picked up automatically by Python's `setuptools`.
 If that is not the case, you can instead provide a path to one by setting the `CC` environment variable.

 ```bash
 pip install git+https://github.com/valgur/hatanaka